Monotonic Learning in the PAC Framework: A New Perspective

-We focus on the classification problems in this paper, thus $L_\D(h) \in [0, 1]$ for any $h$.
-Since it is often impractical to obtain the generalization loss for a real-life learning problem, it is often more useful to have an \emph{empirical error} or \emph{empirical risk} on a finite sample set $S$ of size $m$.
+Since we focus on the classification problems in this paper, we have $L_{\D}(h) \in [0, 1]$ for any $h$.
+Given it is often impractical to obtain the generalization error for a real-life learning problem, it is often more useful to have an \emph{empirical error} or \emph{empirical risk} on a finite sample set $S$ of size $m$.

 Consider a learning scenario where a learning algorithm $A$ is provided with input data of incremental size.
-We use $S^i_{train}$ ($i\geq 1$) to represent the training data set in the $i$-th round.
-In each iteration, the learner $A$ runs with the labeled sample $S^i_{train}$ and selects a hypothesis $h_{i} \in \Hs$.
-The test data set, $S^i_{test}$, is also sampled i.i.d. in the $i$-th round from the distribution $\D$ and is disjoint from the training set.
-Since the distribution $\D$ is often unknown, in practice, researchers usually assess the performance of the hypothesis as an estimator for the generalization loss~\cite{shalev2014understanding}.
-Hence, the test error of $h_i$ over $S^i_{test}$ can be used to estimate $L_{\D}(h_{i})$ by $L_{S^i_{test}}(h_{i})$, where $h_i=A(S^i_{train})$.
-To simplify notation, $S^i_{train}$ and $S^i_{test}$ are collectively referred to as $S^i$ in the following content.
+We use $S^i_{train}$ ($i\geq 1$) to represent the training data set in the $i$-th training round.
+In each round, the learner $A$ runs with the labeled sample $S^i_{train}$ and obtains a hypothesis $h_i=A(S^i_{train})$.
+The test data set, $S^i_{test}$, is also sampled i.i.d. in the $i$-th round from the distribution $\D$.
+Since the distribution $\D$ is often unknown, in practice, researchers usually assess the performance of the hypothesis on the test data set as an estimator for the generalization error~\cite{shalev2014understanding}.
+Hence, the test error of $h_i$ over $S^i_{test}$ can be used to estimate $L_{\D}(h_{i})$ by $L_{S^i_{test}}(h_{i})$.
+To simplify notation, $S^i_{train}$ and $S^i_{test}$ are collectively referred to as $S^i$ throughout the remainder of the paper.
 Let $S^i$ ($i\geq 1$) be a series of training data sets drawn i.i.d. from $\D$.
 The plot of $L_{\D}(A(S^i))$ against the size of the training data forms a \emph{learning curve}~\cite{viering2022shape}.
-Although it is usually expected that the larger size of the training sample $S$ the better performance of the generated hypothesis $A(S)$, non-monotonic behaviour still exists in some particular learning tasks, as discussed in the literature in Section~\ref{sec:introduction}.